stride3d/stride-docs/en/manual/physics/raycasting/sweepcasts.md

 ### Velocity

-The **velocity** describes the path the shape will be following in the sweepcast.
+The **velocity** describes the path that the shape will be following in the sweepcast.

 Creating a new instance of [BodyVelocity](xref:Stride.BepuPhysics.Definitions.BodyVelocity) requires two arguments: linear velocity (velocity used for changing position) and angular velocity (velocity used for changing rotation).